 The feeling of being lightheaded happens when oxygen and carbon dioxide are unbalanced in the system.
 When you’re used to breathing shallowly, you may feel lightheaded when you begin trying breathing exercises.
 This is because your body has adapted to the lower levels of oxygen you’ve been feeding it, so there’s an adjustment period.
 Listen to your body and only do these exercises to the extent they feel comfortable.

-Follow along with this gif.
-Breathe in as it expands and exhale as the shapes close back in.
+Follow along with this animation by Calm.
+Breathe in as the circle expands and exhale as the circle closes back in.

 This method is helpful for calming anxiety.
 Just be sure to breathe slowly.
 By expanding the belly, you allow deeper breaths to happen, to ensure you’re not just breathing into the top of your lungs.